23rd > February > 2012 Archive

 IDC has more than halved UK PC shipment forecasts for 2012 on the back of falling demand across much of the commercial space, particularly in public sector.

-iOS App of the Week Grid Lens is a fun little photography app that allows you to combine multiple images within a single shot.
+iOS App of the WeekiOS App of the Week Grid Lens is a fun little photography app that allows you to combine multiple images within a single shot.

 Wales is to get two new top-level internet domains – one for Welsh speakers and one for the rest of us – under a deal announced yesterday between the Welsh government and .uk registry Nominet.